 Golden Girl Betty White

-"Isn’t it remarkable," recalls "Golden Girl" herself, Betty White, to me during a recent phone conversation from her home in Beverly Hills.
+"Isn’t it remarkable," recalls "Golden Girl" herself, Betty White, to me during a recent conversation at her home in Beverly Hills.
 "The gay bars, when we were on Saturday nights, first run, would shut down the music when the show came on and the dancing wouldn’t start back up again until the end credits were over.
 It was wonderful."

 Since the show’s debut twenty years ago, there has always seemed to be a fascination between gay men and boys and "The Golden Girls."
-And White, now eighty-two, thinks she knows why.
+And Betty White, now eighty-two, thinks she knows why.
 "I think the gay community likes old ladies," she says, laughing.
 "I know I get a tremendous amount of mail from men who talk about watching the show when they were growing up with their mothers or grandmothers, but mostly it’s the grandmothers that they watched with.
 Maybe, in a way, we were an extension.
 Maybe we were their surrogate grandmothers."

 While Betty White and the rest of the "Girls," Estelle Getty, Bea Arthur and Rue McLanahan may be best known for their roles in the salty, senior sitcom, they each began their half century careers long before "The Golden Girls" hit the airwaves.